-Constitutional Action: The Right to Change Employers
+Constitutional Class Action against Closed Work Permits: The Fundamental Right to Change Employers

 The … worker … is prohibited from working for another employer (…). … [H]uman dignity is not satisfied. … The right to liberty, for its part, is violated. … [T]he ‘change of employer procedure’ … cannot negate this violation (…). … [T]he restrictive arrangement has created a modern form of slavery.